stitchdata/docs/_saas-integrations/connection-cloning.md

       3. Click on the connection you wish to clone to open the integration summary.
       4. Navigate to the **Settings** tab and the configure page will open.
       5. Click **Clone Integration** to open the cloning setup page.
       6. On the clone setup page, make any changes needed for your new connection and select a target destination for your data.
+If you'd like to keep the same table and field selection, make sure you check that box.
       7. Click **Authorize** to test and create your new connection.
       8. Turn on your new connection to begin the replication process.
 ---